Coronavirus infections at highest level since May, study warns

 The number of people infected with coronavirus is at the highest level recorded in England since May, according to a study.

-The research, which saw more than 167,600 volunteers tested in England between January 6 and 22, showed that Covid-19 infections remained very high throughout this time, with one in 64 people infected.
+The research, which saw more than 167,600 volunteers tested in England between January 6 and 22, showed that Covid-19 infections remained ‘very high’.

-Regional prevalence was highest in London at 2.83%, while in the South West it was 0.87%.
+Regional prevalence was highest in London at 2.83 per cent, while in the South West it was 0.87 per cent.

 Professor Paul Elliott, director of the programme at Imperial, said: “The number of people infected with the virus is at the highest level that we’ve recorded since we began testing last May.